Topportunities at the LHC: Rare Top Decays with Light Singlets: Light BSM singlet particles

 \item \textbf{Non-chiral scalar} --- If the scalar couples both to up-type and down-type quarks, as with \OSqD, then tree-level exchanges can lead to $B^0$ or $B_s^0$ oscillations, as in the lower left diagram of \cref{fig:flavorDiags}.
 The SM predictions for these phenomena are in good agreement with the data (see e.g.\ \ccite{LHCb:2016gsk}).
 Here the new effect appears at tree-level, so is significantly enhanced, and the requirement of being smaller than the SM rates is roughly $\Lambda_\text{NP}^2 \gg v_\text{EW}^4/(m_B^2 V_\text{small}^2)$, which is far more severe a constraint on the rate of exotic top quark decays.
 These effects do not appear if we consider instead the operator \OSuP without the analogous down-quark Yukawa-like operator, as can be enforced by $S$ being charged under a Peccei-Quinn symmetry.

 \item \textbf{Flavorful, up-philic scalar} --- If the new physics couples the third generation to only one of the light generations, and only to the up-type quarks, the prior effects are absent.
 Then the most relevant effects arise from closing the top-quark loop with a $Z$ boson coupling, and the resulting constraint is from affecting electroweak precision.
 For example, at one loop there is a new contribution to the width of the $Z$ boson shown in the lower right diagram of \cref{fig:flavorDiags}.
-While the $Z$ boson width has been measured quite precisely (see e.g.\ \ccite{ALEPH:2005ab}), this contribution is easily reduced to below the level of the many SM 1-loop diagrams.
+While the $Z$ boson width has been measured quite precisely (see e.g.\ \ccite{ALEPH:2005ab}), this contribution is easily reduced to below the level of the many SM 1-loop diagrams. \end{itemize} Let us emphasize this safest case, having discussed the different sorts of flavor effects which can constrain $S$ depending on its mass and the structure of its interactions.
+For a scalar with mass $m_S > m_B$ coupled to the top quark through $S(\bar Q_{L_i} u_{Rj} \tilde \Phi)$, the complementary constraints are ineffective and these scalars are best searched for with rare top decays.
+If $S$ couples only to left-handed top quarks and either a right-handed up or charm quark ($i=3$ and $j=1$ or $j=2$), $S$ is also long-lived up to masses $\sim 50 \gev$, meaning these searches can be especially sensitive.
+In this case, also for $m_S < m_B$ flavour constraints are very weak.
+These coupling structures can appear naturally if the scalar is charged under a flavorful Peccei-Quinn symmetry.

-\end{itemize} In the case where $S$ is endowed with a $\mathbb{Z}_2$ symmetry such that it couples only in pairs, the same diagrams appear but with an extra scalar leg.
+In the case where $S$ is endowed with a $\mathbb{Z}_2$ symmetry such that it couples only in pairs, the same diagrams appear but with an extra scalar leg.
 This leads to additional $\Lambda_\text{NP}^{-2}$ suppression from having a higher-dimensional operator, as well as additional loop suppression from closing the extra line.
 The constraints in this case are thus much weaker.

-Similarly for a singlet vector $Z'$, the same diagrams are present as in the case of a single $S$, so approximately similar considerations apply.
+Similarly, for a singlet vector $Z'$, the same diagrams are present as in the case of a single $S$, so approximately similar considerations apply.
 Since the leading operator is at dimension six, there is additional suppression from each BSM vertex of $m_t/\Lambda_\text{NP}$ or $m_{Z'}/\Lambda_\text{NP}$, which softens the constraints relative to the scalar case.
 Again the least stringently constrained option is for a massive $Z'$ which couples solely to up-type quarks and only to one of the light generations.

+The singlet fermion $N$ can lead to a similar variety of flavor-changing phenomena, though here the primary effects are in leptonic decays rather than in oscillations.
+The lowest operators are again at dimension six, making them relatively safe compared to the impact of a light scalar singlet.